jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Consider providing information in video format
 * Consider providing information in video format with captions & transcripts
 * Visual users said that it was easier for them to process and remember information from video than from text only.
-Most users also found captions and transcripts for videos useful.
+Most users also find captions and transcripts for videos useful.

 ### Use visuals with the text to facilitate understanding
 * Use visuals to facilitate understanding of textual information and to help users